Reading Time: 4 minutes

 Customer Perk: Your customers also benefit in a similar fashion.
 A recent CareerBuilder survey revealed that 78% of American employees live paycheck to paycheck.

+How does this play into the benefits of recurring payments?
 When you scrimp and scrounge week to week, it is important to know where every penny you earn goes.
 Having bills on a recurring schedule helps because customers know exactly how and when money has to come out of their bank account.

 An Increase in On-Time Payments